 Arabian American Development Company (the "Company") was organized as a Delaware corporation in 1967.
 The Company's principal business activities include manufacturing various specialty petrochemical products (also referred to as the "Petrochemical Segment") and developing mineral properties in Saudi Arabia and the United States (also referred to as the "Mining Segment").
 All of its mineral properties are presently undeveloped and require significant capital expenditures before beginning any commercial operations (see Notes 2, 8 and 9).
+In December 2008 mining assets located in Saudi Arabia were transferred into a joint stock company "Al Masane Al Kobra" (AMAK) of which the Company owns fifty percent.

 The Company's Petrochemical Segment activities are primarily conducted through a wholly-owned subsidiary, American Shield Refining Company (the "Petrochemical Company"), which owns all of the capital stock of Texas Oil and Chemical Co.
 II, Inc. ("TOCCO").
-TOCCO owns all of the capital stock of South Hampton Resources Inc. ("South Hampton"), and until June 2005 approximately 93% of the capital stock of Productos Quimicos Coin S.A. de.
-C.V. ("Coin").
-South Hampton owns all of the capital stock of Gulf State Pipe Line Company, Inc. ("Gulf State").
+TOCCO owns all of the capital stock of South Hampton Resources Inc. ("South Hampton"), and South Hampton owns all of the capital stock of Gulf State Pipe Line Company, Inc. ("Gulf State").
 South Hampton owns and operates a specialty petrochemical product facility near Silsbee, Texas which manufactures high purity solvents used primarily in the plastics and foam industries.
 Gulf State owns and operates three pipelines that connect the South Hampton facility to a natural gas line, to South Hampton's truck and rail loading terminal and to a major petroleum pipeline owned by an unaffiliated third party.
 The Company also owns approximately 55% of the capital stock of a Nevada mining company, Pioche-Ely Valley Mines, Inc. ("Pioche"), which does not conduct any substantial business activity.
 Pioche and the Company's mineral properties in Saudi Arabia constitute its Mining Segment.